OCahungo/databricks_apparel_streaming/ProjectPlan.md

 - **Task 5: Create the `customers_cleaned_stream` View**

+  - Tips

     - _Business logic:_ Cleanse customer data by enforcing valid IDs, realistic ages, non-negative loyalty points, and valid gender values.
 Warn on invalid emails and outlier ages, but only drop records with missing IDs.
 This ensures only usable customer records are tracked, while allowing for business review of questionable but not fatal data issues.
-  - _Tip (code):_ If stuck, open final_dlt.py (under the "final dlt pipeline" folder) and search "Task 5".
+    - _Tip (code):_ If stuck, open `final_dlt.py` (under the `final dlt pipeline` folder) and search "Task 5".

   - [ ] Read from the `bronze_customers` stream.
   - [ ] Add `comment`: "QC for customers stream".